Libya: Economy

-In 2007 Saif al-Islam Gaddafi, the second-eldest son of Muammar Gaddafi, was involved in a green development project called the Green Mountain Sustainable Development Area, which sought to bring tourism to Cyrene and to preserve Greek ruins in the area.

-In August 2011 it was estimated that it would take at least 10 years to rebuild Libya's infrastructure.
+In 2007, Saif al-Islam Gaddafi, the second-eldest son of Muammar Gaddafi, was involved in a green development project called the Green Mountain Sustainable Development Area, which sought to bring tourism to Cyrene and to preserve Greek ruins in the area.
+In August 2011, it was estimated that it would take at least 10 years to rebuild Libya's infrastructure.
 Even before the 2011 war, Libya's infrastructure was in a poor state due to "utter neglect" by Gaddafi's administration, according to the NTC.
 By October 2012, the economy had recovered from the 2011 conflict, with oil production returning to near normal levels.
 Oil production was more than 1.6 million barrels per day before the war.
 By October 2012, the average oil production has surpassed 1.4 million bpd.
 The resumption of production was made possible due to the quick return of major Western companies, like TotalEnergies, Eni, Repsol, Wintershall and Occidental.
 In 2016, an announcement from the company said the company aims 900,000 barrel per day in the next year.
 Oil production has fallen from 1.6 million barrel per day to 900,000 in four years of war.

 The Great Man-Made River is the world's largest irrigation project.
-The project utilizes a pipeline system that pumps fossil water from the Nubian Sandstone Aquifer System from down south in Libya to cities in the populous Libyan northern Mediterranean coast including Tripoli and Benghazi.
+The project utilises a pipeline system that pumps fossil water from the Nubian Sandstone Aquifer System from down south in Libya to cities in the populous Libyan northern Mediterranean coast including Tripoli and Benghazi.
 The water provides 70% of all freshwater used in Libya.
 During the second Libyan civil war, lasting from 2014 to 2020, the water infrastructure suffered neglect and occasional breakdowns.
 By 2017, 60% of the Libyan population were malnourished.
-Since then, 1.3 million people are waiting for emergency humanitarian aid, out of a total population of 6.4 million.
+Since then, 1.3 million people are waiting for emergency humanitarian aid, out of a total population of 7.1 million.

-On 3 October 2022, Libya's Tripoli government signed economic deals with Turkey.
-The memorandums of understanding were signed by both the countries in Tripoli, paving the way for further bilateral cooperation in the hydrocarbon and oil sectors.
+As of March 2024, Libya was actively promoting business development and encouraging both domestic and foreign investment.
+This strategic initiative is aimed at securing long-term economic stability and prosperity for Libya by diversifying its economic foundation.
+Embracing green industries like renewable energy, energy efficiency, sustainable agriculture, and eco-tourism holds the potential to generate fresh employment prospects across a spectrum of sectors, thereby addressing unemployment challenges, particularly among the youth demographic.

 Demographics

-Libya is a large country with a relatively small population, and the population is concentrated very narrowly along the coast.
+Libya is a large country with a relatively small population concentrated very narrowly along the coast.
 Its population density is about 50 pd/sqkm in the two northern regions of Tripolitania and Cyrenaica, but falls to less than 1 pd/sqkm elsewhere.
-Ninety percent of the people live in less than 10% of the area, primarily along the coast.
+90% of the people live along the coast in less than 10% of the area.